 Currier work began in Leicester from 1853, initially at Cank Street, before relocating to Belgrave Gate.

-In 1858 a Goodyear welting machine was installed, which enabled the replacement of hand-sewn labour.
+A Goodyear welting machine was installed in 1858, which enabled the replacement of hand-sewn labour.

 Stead & Simpson employed 314 workers in 1861.